-How can we craft reciprocal incentive structures which encourage people to help each other?
-With reference to Ivan Illich's Tools for Conviviality, Henry Zhu describes what we ought to aim for most succinctly:
+With reference to Ivan Illich's Tools for Conviviality, Henry Zhu (a Kernel Fellow) succinctly describes what we ought to aim for:

 "tools to work with rather than tools that 'work' for us."
 These "convivial" tools nurture each person's call to help themselves and their neighbor.

 This is how healthy communities actually emerge: open tools which encourage collaboration without coercion; and a plurality of protocols in which malicious behaviour is transparently defined and provably more expensive than its effects.